Anton Trstenjak: Experimental psychology of color perception

 Upon conducting his experiments, he proposed there exists an inverse quantitative relationship between the reaction times, on one hand, and wavelengths, on the other hand, in perception of colors by humans.

 Membership

-Since 1953, he was member of the Paris-based International Association for Applied Psychology.
-Since 1979, he was member of Slovenian Academy of Sciences and Arts and since 1993, a member of European Academy of Sciences and Arts.
+In 1953, he became a member of the Paris-based International Association for Applied Psychology.
+In 1979, he became a member of the Slovenian Academy of Sciences and Arts and in 1993 a member of the European Academy of Sciences and Arts.